unsaved/gradle-javaPropFile-plugin/README.txt

 Version 0.4.* and later require Gradle 1.0-milestone-6 or later.
-IMPORTANT:  User who are upgrading Gradle or upgrading JavaPropFile should read the file "upgrade.txt" in the "doc" subdirectory.
+IMPORTANT:  Users who are upgrading Gradle or upgrading JavaPropFile should read the file "upgrade.txt" in the "doc" subdirectory.

 This plugin is for loading a Map, a Gradle Project or extension object (and objects nested beneath them), with properties from Java properties file.